michellewatts20000/react-tailwind-portfolio/README.md

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone [[repository URL](https://github.com/michellewatts20000/react-tailwind-portfolio.git)]`
-2. Navigate to the project directory: `cd tailwind/portfolio`
+2. Navigate to the project directory: `cd tailwind_portfolio`
 3. Install the dependencies: `npm install`

 ## Usage

-To start the development server and view the project in your browser, run the following command: npm start
+To start the development server and view the project in your browser, run the following command: 'npm start'

 The project will be accessible at `http://localhost:3000`.